yxlao/webrtc-cpp-sample/README.md

 ## Run

-This sample use two consoles to try interprocess communication by WebRTC.
+This sample use two consoles to try inter-process communication by WebRTC.
 It maybe cannot communicate over NAT each other, because it does not use ICE server.

 ## Connection

-memo : On this sample, Some commands requireing parameter need line of only a semicolon after parameter.
+memo : On this sample, Some commands requiring parameter need line of only a semicolon after parameter.

 At CONSOLE-1.